 - Course descriptions and their areas of academic application offered on all programs

 - A list of current faculty for all programs

 - Credit-granting information

 Changes to programs and course offerings may occur and CCCU GlobalEd reserves the right to make changes, withdraw or add offerings, and make other necessary amendments after this catalog has been published.

 The Student Academic Programs Commission (SAPC) was created to serve as a source of review, advice, and accountability for student programs.
 SAPC, in essence, serves as a liaison body with the CCCU membership, and guarantor of the quality of CCCU student programs.

 SAPC makes its recommendations for administrative action to the vice president for academic affairs and, as appropriate, for referral by the vice president to the president and board of directors.
-Dr. Kimberly Battle-Walters Denu, Vice President for Educational Programs, is the primary staff liaison.
+Don DeGraaf, Senior Director for Educational Programs, is the primary staff liaison.